dsadamson/leaflet-challenge/README.md

 Without these adjustments, the webpage would have no source on which to base the style of the legend.
 As a result, prior to these adjustments, the legend failed to appear when the webpage loaded.

 # Instructions
 Simply clone this Git repository to your local machine, then open the HTML file in Google Chrome.
+The HTML file will reference the code contained in the static folder.

 Click on map markers to view the popups.

 # Sources
 Assignment created by edX Data Visualization and Analytics Bootcamp at The Ohio State University.